 Ashley’s Needs

-Ashley still needs financial support for daily survival, as prisons in Thailand do not provide basic necessities—they provide watered-down rice three times a day, often containing questionable foreign objects.
-To stay healthy, Ashley must buy her own food, toiletries, bottled water (as the available water is not always safe to drink), and pay for laundry.
+Ashley still needed financial support for daily survival, as prisons in Thailand did not provide basic necessities—they provided watered-down rice three times a day, often containing questionable foreign objects.
+To stay healthy, Ashley had to buy her own food, toiletries, bottled water (as the available water was not always safe to drink), and pay for laundry.

-Lynnette continues to fight for her daughter, saying, “As a mother, I did what any parent would—I uprooted my entire life and moved to Thailand in 2022 to be close to Ashley, visit her, and fight for her freedom.
-Staying here is crucial, as leaving would be devastating for her.
-However, due to visa restrictions, I am unable to work, and without a source of income at the moment, and my savings running out quickly, I would soon have to rely entirely on donations to cover Ashley’s daily needs in prison as well as my own living expenses while I remain by her side.”
+Lynnette continued to fight for her daughter, saying, “As a mother, I did what any parent would—I uprooted my entire life and moved to Thailand in 2022 to be close to Ashley, visit her, and fight for her freedom.
+Staying here was crucial, as leaving would be devastating for her.
+However, due to visa restrictions, I was unable to work, and without a source of income at the moment, and my savings running out quickly, I would soon have to rely entirely on donations to cover Ashley’s daily needs in prison as well as my own living expenses while I remained by her side.”

 Crowdfunding on BackaBuddy

-To help cover these essential expenses, Lynnette has launched a crowdfunding campaign on BackaBuddy.
-Donations will support Ashley’s daily needs in prison, including food, bottled water, hygiene products, and laundry, which amount to approximately ฿14,700 (R7,791) per month.
-Additionally, any unexpected legal costs may arise, adding to the financial burden.
+To help cover these essential expenses, Lynnette launched a crowdfunding campaign on BackaBuddy.
+Donations supported Ashley’s daily needs in prison, including food, bottled water, hygiene products, and laundry, which amounted to approximately ฿14,700 (R7,791) per month.
+Additionally, unexpected legal costs could arise, adding to the financial burden.

-The campaign has already raised almost R40 000 from 59 donors in just four days, demonstrating Ashley’s incredible support network and the widespread compassion for her cause.
-These funds are managed through Hearts4Ashley, an NPC established to support Ashley’s fight for justice.
+The campaign had already raised over R64 000 from 96 donors in just one month, demonstrating Ashley’s incredible support network and the widespread compassion for her cause.
+These funds were managed through Hearts4Ashley, an NPC established to support Ashley’s fight for justice.

 To Support Ashley’s crowdfunding campaign on BackaBuddy, visit here: https://www.backabuddy.co.za/campaign/ashley-oosthuizens-fight-for-freedom.
 Donors are able to make once-off and recurring donations.